 A very limited amount of Combat application tourniquets are available for purchase at sign in on site, however we would encourage you to bring your own.

-There is a 5 minute bleed out time, after being hit you must remain on the ground for 5 minutes.
-If a medic does not get to you to apply treatment you are considered dead and must return to the CCP or FOB to regen.
+After being hit you must remain on the ground for 5 minutes.
+If another player or a medic does not get to you to apply treatment you are considered dead and must return to the CCP or FOB to regen.

 Live players must not mix or mingle with ‘dead’ players.